Przemysł II: Third marriage

 Around the time of the Congress of Kalisz, Przemysł II decided to remarry, as his beloved wife Richeza was certainly dead by that time (probably the year before).
 The chosen bride was Margaret, daughter of Albert III, Margrave of Brandenburg-Salzwedel and Matilda of Denmark, daughter of King Christopher I. This marriage was concluded for political reasons and was expected to secure the succession of Przemysł II in Pomerelia.
 Due to the relatively close relationship between the Duke and his bride (they are both great-grandchildren of King Ottokar I of Bohemia), a papal dispensation was needed for the marriage.
 The wedding ceremony took place shortly before 13 April 1293; according to some historians, it was probably on this occasion that the betrothal between Przemysł II's daughter Ryksa and Otto of Brandenburg-Salzwedel, Margaret's brother, was also celebrated.

 Acquisition of Pomerelia

-In spring of 1294, Mestwin II of Pomerelia paid a visit to Przemysł II.
+In the spring of 1294, Mestwin II of Pomerelia paid a visit to Przemysł II.
 In turn, the Duke of Greater Poland was in Pomerelia on 15 June, where he approved documents with Mestwin II in Słupsk.
 By 30 June Przemysł II was again in Greater Poland.

 The deteriorating health of Mestwin II forced Przemysł II to make another visit to Pomerelia in autumn.
 It is unknown if he was present when Mestwin II died on 25 December 1294 in Gdańsk; however, there is no doubt that Przemysł II took part in his funeral.
 The last Duke of Pomerelia from the Samborides was buried in the Cistercian monastery in Oliwa.

 After inheriting Pomerelia, Przemysł II adopted the new title of "dux Polonie et Pomoranie".
 He remained in Gdańsk Pomerelia until the beginning of April, but by 10 April he was in Poznań.